Interviews

 The Menzingers are a rare example of a band that lives up to the hype.
-Comparing them to other groups or making genre associations is nothing more than a waste of time.
-To put it simply, they’re a tried and true punk rock band that’s proficient not only in a live setting, but also from a songwriting standpoint.
-For as young as they are, they make their job look ridiculously easy, and perhaps best of all, don’t yet seem quite aware of their highly-exceptional aptitude.
-April of this year saw the release of their breakout album and Red Scare debut, Chamberlain Waits.
-Jaded In Chicago caught up with singer/guitarists Greg Barnett and Tom May at the second annual Windy City Sound Clash and discussed the details of their latest disc, as well as record label dealings, tour stories and more.
+They’re proficient with both their songwriting and live performances, and despite their youth, they make what they do look easy.
+In April of this year, they released their breakout album and Red Scare debut, Chamberlain Waits.
+We caught up with singer/guitarists Greg Barnett and Tom May at the second annual Windy City Sound Clash and discussed the details of their new album, as well as record label dealings, tour stories and more.

-Bill – In terms of independent punk rock, your band has experienced a sizeable growth in popularity over the past year or so.
-Since partnering with Red Scare Industries, what kind of things have changed for you guys?
+Bill – Your band experienced a sizeable growth in popularity over the past year or so.
+Since partnering with Red Scare, what kind of things have changed for you guys?

-Tom – The amount of people who come to our shows and the amount of people who like our music has increased.
+Tom – The amount of people who come to our shows and the amount of people who listen our music has increased.
 We started to take ourselves more seriously, but not too seriously.
-I’ve really noticed that it’s easier to tour and more people seem to be influenced by our music.
+I’ve really noticed that it’s easier to tour and more people seem to be interested in our music.
 We met a lot of people that we grew up listening to, that’s for sure, because of Toby and Brendan, (Red Scare founders).

 Bill – Your debut album, A Lesson in the Abuse of Information Technology, was released in 2007 via Go-Kart Records.
-What led to the end of your affiliation with said label and how exactly did you team up with Red Scare?
+What led to the end of that relationship and how did you team up with Red Scare?

 Bill – What’s the best part about being able to call Red Scare home?

 Greg – It’s pretty awesome.
-He gives us the entire catalog, like whenever he puts out a new record he gives it to us and he never disappoints.
-Everything that he puts out is awesome, all the bands are great.
+He gives us the entire catalog, like whenever he puts out a new record, he gives it to us and he never disappoints.
+Everything he puts out is awesome.
+All the bands are great.

-Bill – Earlier this year, you guys issued your latest album, Chamberlain Waits, which was recorded at Chicago’s Atlas Studios by Matt Allison.
+Bill – That’s definitely a good thing.
+Chamberlain Waits was recorded at Atlas Studios by Matt Allison.
 What do you like most about how the recording turned out?

 Greg – After demoing all the songs, I guess what I like most is the input he had in terms of how he heard the songs and how they should be recorded.
 We went in there and didn’t have a lot of ideas in terms of guitar tones, we didn’t have a lot of things, but Matt was really easy to work with.
 He knew where we were coming from, he heard the demos, but he heard them in a different way.
 It came out differently than I thought it would, but certainly in a better and more positive manner.

-Bill – Chamberlain Waits is by all accounts a superior effort compared to your previous releases and somewhat of a new benchmark for your band.
-Would you say there’s a common lyrical theme or an overall message that you’re trying to convey?
+Bill – That’s his beverage of choice, (laughs).
+Would you say there’s a common lyrical theme on Chamberlain Waits or an overall message that you’re trying to convey?

 Tom – I think that everything is more of a conscious effort, for sure.
 Trying to relate to the people that are going to listen to our music and trying to do for them what listening to punk does for us.
 Being able to relate to common backgrounds, themes and ideas is an important thing.
 I think the common theme would just be our lives.